uclacs143/project2/README.md

 # Assignment Submission

-Submission link will be created on CCLE on week 10, where you can submit your code by the due date.
+Please make your submission via the Submission link on CCLE.
 In project root directory, please create the `team.txt` file which contains the UID(s) of every member of your team.

 After that, please run following commands to create the submission zip archive.